mattchupek/MedicalChargesAnalysis/README.md

 ### Project Overview

+The Medical Charges Analysis provides a comprehensive visualization and analysis of healthcare costs using the Medical Cost Dataset.
+This project aims to uncover key insights into the factors influencing medical charges.

+![Alt Text](MedicalChargesBarGraphs.png)
+![Alt Text](CorrelationMedicalCharges.png)

+### Data Analysis Process

 1. **Data Import and Cleaning**: The dataset was imported into SQLite for initial data exploration and cleaning.
 2. **Exploratory Data Analysis (EDA)**: Various SQL queries were executed to explore the dataset.
 3. **Visualization**: The cleaned data was imported into Tableau for visualization.

-![Alt Text](MedicalChargesBarGraphs.png)
-![Alt Text](CorrelationMedicalCharges.png)

 ### Tools and Technologies